irmen/Pyro5/docs/source/tipstricks.rst

     the shape of the array separately.
 #.
 If possible don't return the whole array.
 Redesign your API so that you might perhaps only return a single element from it,
     or a few, if that is all the client really needs.
-#.
-Tell Pyro to use :py:mod:`pickle`, :py:mod:`cloudpickle` or :py:mod:`dill` as serializer.
-These serializers
-    *can* deal with numpy datatypes out of the box.
-However they have security implications.
-    See :doc:`security`.
-(If you choose to use them anyway, also be aware that you must tell your name server about it as well, see :ref:`nameserver-pickle`)

 .. index::